NACo Legislative Toolkit: Federal Policy Levers for Stabilizing the Child Care Industry

 Updated June, 2022

 The COVID-19 pandemic launched the already-struggling child care industry into a full-fledged crisis, with significant consequences for county residents.
 As the pandemic forced schools and thousands of daycare centers across the nation to close or reduce hours, the child care workforce lost hundreds of thousands of jobs.
-Meanwhile, families already struggling to find affordable and safe child care left the workforce altogether, with more than 20 percent of all US parents out of work or working less in 2020 due to disruptions in child care and schooling.
-Meanwhile, to reopen safely or stay in business, many child care providers continue to face steep costs associated with reduced enrollment, heightened sanitation measures, Personal Protective Equipment (PPE) and classroom size reduction.
+Meanwhile, parents struggling to find affordable and safe child care left the workforce altogether or reduced working hours due to disruptions in child care and schooling.
+To reopen safely or stay in business, many child care providers continue to face steep costs associated with reduced enrollment, heightened sanitation measures, workforce shortages, Personal Protective Equipment (PPE) and classroom size reduction.

 Counties recognize the importance of high-quality child care as a foundation to healthy development in young children that boosts their long-term educational and employment outcomes.
 Additionally, investments in quality child care are a critical aspect of workforce development, as lack of access to affordable, quality child care represents a common barrier for low-income parents seeking to access employment.
 Programs to invest in training and retention for the child care workforce similarly offer pathways to more sustainable employment in that profession.

 Therefore, county governments play a significant role in local child care systems, whether by administering federal human services programs that subsidize care or contributing local dollars to efforts with cross-sector partners to build the supply of high-quality child care.
 The COVID-19 crisis has created new challenges and opportunities for county leaders and our intergovernmental partners to invest in sustainable solutions that boost the supply of safe and affordable child care.